 the solenoid driving the wind chimes.

-The power supply is kept very simple and consists of two hefty building blocks, mounted on the base of the automat on the right and the left side.
-Note that this power supply delivers three different voltages.
-Very thick wiring was used since we are dealing with pretty high currents here.
+The power supply is kept very simple and consists of three hefty building blocks, mounted on the base of the automate on the right and the left side.
+Two small size SMPS modules take care of the required +5 voltages for the processor boards.
+Note that this power supply delivers a bunch of different voltages.
+Very thick wiring was used for the lower voltages since we are dealing with pretty high currents here.
 (At times up to 20 Amps!).
 The somewhat strange looking power supply with the toroidal transformer can be explained because we modified an existing Velleman power amplifier supply with split voltages, to serve for this new purpose, by connecting both windings in parallel.
-As the capacitors in 2012 exploded, we changed the circuitry and disposed of the original circuit board alltogether.
+As the capacitors in 2012 exploded, we changed the circuitry and disposed of the original circuit board altogether.

 Any decent sequencer program can be used to write and edit music for <ThunderWood>.
 We favor Sonar (the new name for Cakewalk).
 If you are a programmer-composer and using <GMT> under Power Basic, you can use all specific hardware control functions and procedures provided in our DLL libraries.
 A midi command converter was written in <GMT> by Kristof Lauwers and the author.
-The midi mapping is as follows:
+A plugin usefull with just about any sequencer was written by Alain Van Zeveren in 2021.
+The midi mapping and implementation is as follows:

 All commands have to be send to the <Thunderwood> midi channel: 5 (0-15) or 6 for those who count 1-16.

 Program change 0, 122-127 select different velocity lookup tables applicable to the woodpeckers and all other sound generating devices except the squeaky sounds.
 The velocity scaling lookup tables can be programmed using sysex commands.
 0 is the original, non-reprogrammable mapping.
-It is recommended to allways use 122, which contains an optimised mapping.
+It is recommended to always use 122, which contains an optimized mapping.

-For those prefering to see the mapping in 'staff' notation:
+For those preferring to see the mapping in 'staff' notation:

 Compositions for <ThunderWood>: